 You can use the plant….I’ve heard that it’s actually the BEST way to get aloe vera….but, it’s not so convenient to take on vacation.
 So, I always buy the Aloe Vera with Lidocaine…specifically Solarcaine…it works wonders and feels so cool and tingly going on!
 Keep it in the fridge for even more soothing coolness!

 3. Milk Sponge Bath

 Milk is an all-time wonderful healer!
 Breast is best…right?!
 Okay, maybe not so much for sunburn….but definitely give it a try if you or your partner are breastfeeding….you would be shocked at what all breast milk will heal!
-Anyway, you can use good ol’ whole milk from your grocer’s fridge. 😉 Pour a little in a bowl, soak a washcloth in it, and apply it to the burn area.
-Just let the wet washcloth sit on the burn until it reaches room temp…then reapply as needed.
+Anyway, you can use good ol’ whole milk from your grocer’s fridge. 😉 Pour a little in a bowl, soak a sponge in it, and apply it to the burn area.
+Just let the wet sponge sit on the burn until it reaches room temp…then reapply as needed.

 Oatmeal is another great healer!
 You can make an oatmeal bath to soak in…but it’s severely messy and a pain to clean up!
 Or you can just make a paste using oatmeal and cold water.
 Apply the paste to the burn and let it sit for at least 15-20 minutes.

 So I know this sounds gross….but don’t knock it til you try it!
 Take a potato (I’ve always used Russet…but whatever is on hand works) and puree it in the blender.
 You’ll want to make a milky paste with it so you may need to add a little water.
 Slather the potato paste on the burn and let it dry.